ShuchiWu/RDA/README.md

-# SDA
+# Refine, Discriminate, and Align

-This repository contains the code of SDA paper.
+This repository contains the code of the RDA paper.

 ![](https://github.com/ShuchiWu/SDA/blob/master/SDA.png)